 One of the most important factors of marketing a business successfully is your voicemail greeting, yet all too often, this is overlooked.
 It’s crucial that you present yourself professionally on the phone.
-Here are some tips to help you maximize the value of your voicemail service.
+Here are some voicemail greeting tips to help you maximize the value of your voicemail service.

 Eliminate Background Noise

-Make sure you record your voicemail greeting in the right place, where there is no background noise such as noisy children, animals, or honking traffic.
+Top of the voicemail greeting tips is to make sure you record your voicemail greeting in the right place, where there is no background noise such as noisy children, animals, or honking traffic.
 If your callers can hear background noise, it will not only impair your professional image, but it will also make your callers feel slighted.
 It will only take 5-10 minute to record your message, so do it at home or in your office when you have some quiet time.

 Show Your Brand’s Individuality

 Your brand is unique, and your voicemail message should reflect that.
 Avoid using generic greetings like, “I can’t get to my phone right now, please leave a message.”
 Your voicemail gives you an opportunity to make your business stand out and stick in your callers’ minds.
 You can incorporate a fact or two about your business or something related to your mission statement.
 For example, “hi there, you’ve reached Brewster Farms.
 We provide the finest quality organic mushrooms for restaurants and domestic kitchens.
 Leave a message so we can help you stock up your larder.”